Supercurrent from the imaginary part of the Andreev levels in non-Hermitian Josephson junctions: Introduction

+A promising route is to infer the supercurrent directly from the Andreev levels of the system~\cite{Basset2014, Delagrange2016, Nichele2020}.
+This approach has become experimentally accessible through recent advances in Andreev spectroscopy, both in normal metal–superconductor heterostructures~\cite{Dirks2011, Lee2014, vanDriel2023} and in SQUID architectures~\cite{Pillet2010, Bretheau2013, Bretheau2013nature, Bretheau2017, Bargerbos2023, Wesdorp2024}.
+The authors of Ref.~\cite{Nichele2020} reconstructed the Andreev supercurrent from $dI/dV(\phi)$ spectroscopy and benchmarked it against standard CPR measurements, showing excellent agreement.
+Taken together, these experimental developments suggest that a combination of conductance~\cite{Pillet2010} and CPR measurements~\cite{DellaRocca2007} might be exploited in the detection protocol for the current associated with the imaginary part of the quasi-ABS.

-In this work we aim at identifying a system with optimal Andreev spectrum configurations where the current due to the imaginary part of the levels would be most clearly highlighted in an experiment.
+In this work we aim at identifying a system with optimal Andreev spectrum configurations where the novel NH current contribution would be most clearly highlighted in an experiment.
 In this respect, we investigate the transport in NH JJs hosting EPs by using the NH current formula that we derived in Ref.~\cite{Capecelatro2025}, which allows us to resolve the imaginary dispersion contribution to the CPR.
 Specifically, we analyze the underlying physics at the origin of this contribution and search for the key ingredients to enhance it.
-Furthermore, we build on the idea in Ref.~\cite{Solow2025} of probing the zero-energy EPs in the ABS spectrum through $dI/dV(\phi)$ spectroscopy and propose a protocol to access this novel NH current contribution by combining conductance and standard CPR measurements.
+Furthermore, we build on the idea in Ref.~\cite{Solow2025} of probing the zero-energy EPs in the ABS spectrum through $dI/dV(\phi)$ spectroscopy and propose a protocol to access the supercurrent due to the levels broadening.
+In particular, we envision that, in the presence of zero-energy states, this novel current can be detected from the discrepancy between the CPR and the supercurrent reconstructed from $dI/dV(\phi)$.

 We adopt the setup of Ref.~\cite{Solow2025}, a superconductor–quantum dot–superconductor JJ with a ferromagnetic lead coupled to the barrier (SQDFS), under a magnetic field applied to the dot.
 The system proves to be promising for the engineering of the Andreev spectrum and the CPR since it is highly tunable and displays zero-energy EPs (ZE-EPs) as soon as the field is non-collinear with the magnetization in F. The position of the EPs can be found analytically, enabling their exact control via tuning of the system parameter.
 In this way the phase-interval between two EPs displaying zero-energy states (ZES) with a phase-dispersive imaginary part, Fig.~\ref{fig: 1_EPs_in_ABS_spectrum} (a), can be expanded.
 Crucially, the interval can be extended to include all phase biases.
 These are regimes characterized by \emph{globally} extended ZES (global zero-energy states, G-ZES), Fig.~\ref{fig: 1_EPs_in_ABS_spectrum} (b), and are best spots, by design, to perform cross-check measurements of the imaginary-dispersion contribution to the CPR.